-In line with the former Government's decision to cease the activities of the Trust, no operational activities occurred during 2021-22.
+In line with the former Government's decision to cease the activities of the Trust, no operational activities occurred during 2022-23.

 The Trust owns a parcel of land in Fremantle, which for a number of years was leased as a bunkering facility.
 In May 2007, the land was classified as 'Contaminated - remediation required' under the Contaminated Sites Act 2003 (WA).
 An appeal against the classification by the long-term lessee of the site was not successful.
 The site was reclassified as 'Remediated for restricted use' by the Department of Environmental Regulation.
-This was approved by the Department of Health on the 22 August 2016.
+This was approved by the Department of Health on 22 August 2016.

-On 14 August 2019, the Trustees agreed to sell the land holdings vested in the Trust to DevelopmentWA free of the Land Use Condition provided that the sale of the Land is paid to the Trust.
-The land use condition has now been removed through the Minister of Lands, and the sale of the land to Development WA can proceed after a valuation of the land.
+On 14 August 2019, the Trustees agreed to sell the land holdings vested in the Trust to DevelopmentWA free of the Land Use Condition provided that revenue from the sale of the Land was paid to the Trust.
+On 16 May 2023, after reviewing advice from the State Solicitor's Office, the Trustees passed a resolution to reverse the previous Sale Resolution and not to proceed with the sale of the land.